ThatDudeJude/JOTIFY-FE/README.md

 # Jotify-Frontend

-The frontend application for Jotify, an web-based utility app for saving notes and to-do lists.
+The frontend application for Jotify, a simple online productivity app for saving notes and to-do lists.

 ## Project Description